PhongTong/Air-and-Spaceport/README.md

-# Design of a Commercial Air & Spaceport for 2050 Operations
+# Layout Design of a Commercial Air & Spaceport for 2050 Operations
-In this repository, we provide the Solidworks files that accompany the paper titled "Design of Commercial Air & Spaceport for 2050 Operations".
+In this repository, we provide the Solidworks files that accompany the paper titled "Layout Design of Commercial Air & Spaceport for 2050 Operations".
 Individual CAD models are available in the [CAD Files](https://github.com/andyeske/Air-and-Spaceport/tree/main/CAD%20Files) folder.

 ## CAD Models